TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 I usually review the Arch linux wiki for information, just in case.
 [Virtualbox Arch wiki page](https://wiki.archlinux.org/title/VirtualBox).

 Update the system.
-Review upgrades if there is any and aprove if deemed acceptable (This step is not mentioned again, but it's always a good practice to even glance what you are about to update)
+Review upgrades if there is any and approve if deemed acceptable (This step is not mentioned again, but it's always a good practice to even glance what you are about to update)
 - *sudo pacman -Syu*

 Reboot system if required.

-Install Virtualbox and the required dependencies if there istheoretical foundations any.
+Install Virtualbox and the required dependencies if there is any.
 Note that the Arch linux offers three (3) different host module packages, consult the Arch wiki page for the right one for you.
 In my case it is "virtualbox-host-modules-arch", since I only use the LTS kernel as a backup option.
 - *sudo pacman -S virtualbox*

 Reboot system or manually load the Virtualbox kernel module.